play icon for videos

 What does monitoring and adaptive management look like post-approval?

-How does Sopact support EIA/ESIA end-to-end?
+How does Sopact support EIA and ESIA end to end?

 How do we keep evidence auditable and regulator-ready?